-This collection contains a program, typed remarks, digital photographs, and the Request for Proposal for the "When Dreams Dance" sculpture that honors the work of Betty Nelson, Sandra Monroe, and Linda Ewing in their capacity of administrators at Purdue.
+This collection contains a program, typed remarks (printed and digital), digital photographs, and the request for proposal for the sculpture commissioned by Marylu McEwen honoring the work of Betty Nelson, Sandra Monroe, and Linda Ewing in their capacity of administrators at Purdue.

 - McEwen, Marylu K. (Person)

 Copyright and Use Information

 Copyright held by or transferred to Purdue University for majority of materials.
 Consult with Purdue University Archives and Special Collections prior to reproduction of materials.